 Unfortunately, existing election rules don’t require candidates (in any tiers of government) to disclose all conflict of interests before being elected.
 Many times, we hear about our representatives’ various interests only incidentally, when a specific issue is brought to public attention.
 By then it’s too late for people to change their votes.

 As I believe in full transparency, I’d like to provide you with some information about me:

-• I have a legal degree, a Masters in environmental policy, and more than ten years of experience working for various governmental agencies including WA Police and the Department of Local Government and Communities, dealing with policy and legislation development.
-I work for the State Government as a senior public servant.
+• I have a legal degree, a Masters of Environment, and more than ten years of experience working for various governmental agencies including WA Police, the Department of Health and the Department of Local Government and Communities, dealing with policy and legislation development.
+I current work for the State Government as a senior public servant.

 • I’m an independent councillor: I’m not involved in any political party.
 I strongly believe that State politics should stay out of local governments.
 As an independent councillor, I will work with any person (from any party) and, if needed, I will also be able to publicly criticise anyone (including our current Labor State Government).

 • During the election campaign, I was not supported by any politician and I didn’t do any secret deals with any councillors.
 As a Councillor, I voted for other councillors to take up higher positions on Council (Mayor and Deputy Mayor) only on the basis of their experience, skills, knowledge, their ability to work with other councillors and their commitment to our community.

 • I haven’t received any financial donations, and no fundraiser was organised for me by a political party.
 As a result, I do not ‘owe’ anything to anyone.

-• I’m not connected to any business in the City of Bayswater in any way.
+• I’m not connected to any business (or business association) in the City of Bayswater in any way.